Fog and cloud both the computing platforms offer the company to manage their communication effectively and efficiently.

 Benefits of Cloud Computing:

-- It enhances cost saving as workloads can be shifted from one cloud to other cloud platforms.
+• It enhances cost saving with easy workload shifting from one cloud to another cloud platform.

 Difference between Fog Computing and Cloud Computing: